 Australia and the Republic of Korea (ROK, also known as South Korea) are strong economic, political and strategic partners with common values and interests.
 People-to-people links between the two countries are increasing and make a significant contribution to the relationship.

-Our important economic relationship continues to expand with the signature on 8 April 2014 of the Korea Australia Free Trade Agreement (KAFTA).
+Our important economic relationship continues to expand with the entry into force of the Korea Australia Free Trade Agreement (KAFTA) on 12 December 2014.
 The ROK is a key market for Australian minerals, energy and travel and education services and Australia is a major market for ROK passenger vehicles, petroleum, and electronic goods and parts.
-The investment relationship is also growing from a small base.
+The investment relationship is also growing from a low base.

 Australia and the ROK have common strategic interests, particularly in seeking a peaceful resolution to tensions on the Korean peninsula.
 Both countries have important alliances with the United States and both have made significant and practical contributions to efforts to strengthen regional security and stability, such as sending troops to Afghanistan, Iraq and East Timor and conducting counter-piracy operations.
 Bilateral relations have strengthened considerably in recent years.
 Cooperation on international affairs has reinforced the partnership.
 Australia and the ROK are active members of the G20, Asia-Pacific Economic Cooperation (APEC) and the East Asia Summit (EAS).